 Mrs. Mary L. French, a teacher of wide experience, was secured to take charge of the work, and the first year the school was a success, the pupils making good advancement in their studies, and the tuition nearly paying the running expenses.
-At the session of the Montana Conference held at Butte in March, 1002, it was decided to continue the school, and later to open a small home, where students from other parts of the state could have the benefits of Christian influence.
+At the session of the Montana Conference held at Butte in March, 1902, it was decided to continue the school, and later to open a small home, where students from other parts of the state could have the benefits of Christian influence.
 Claude Conard, from the Walla Walla College, was secured as teacher, and Elder and Mrs. Gibson were asked to take charge of the home.

 School opened September 15, with an enrolment of twelve, and four in the home.
 More soon came, and the Lord's blessing has been with the effort put forth.
-Thirty-seven have been enrolled during the year, and thirty has been the largest attendance at any one This, with the Bozeman time. church-school, which has been closely connected with the intermediate work, has made an at- appetizing.
-After breakfast, most tendance of fifty and a total enrolment of about sixty.
+Thirty-seven have been enrolled during the year, and thirty has been the largest attendance at any one This, with the Bozeman time. church-school, which has been closely connected with the intertendance of fifty and a total enrolment of about sixty.
 Eighteen were the most in the home at one time.